 The page written about her is one of the most significant because of the way she signed it.
 The version of her story misrepresented her character; she felt the need to clarify her truth in my book.
 Women of color are often stereotyped by assumptions and perceptions, and it is rare that we are asked to tell our story.
 Much has changed for black women since her 1950s heyday, but then again much has not.
 Part of a unique group, she was a unique female painting a unique Florida for survival during a unique time.

 Like the Originals, the 1950s tradition of friends, continued among the all African American group of friends, family, blood, and non-blood.
 Children of the Highwaymen and neighbors children lived in the Lincoln Park community, became future Highwaymen, as did many of the Original Highwaymen.
 Born during the '50s and 60s they became the next generation.
 Raised with Highwaymen art since the 1960s, in the '70s, uncle Alfred hired me, a high school student as a stucco helper during summer vacations.
 He acquired a collection of Ms. Mary Ann's work when she hired him to stucco her home at 2901 Dunbar street.
 Her stamped signature adorns the back of the historic Upson boards.
-Intertwined, both generations witnessed, and personally experienced the racially charged incident's of the 1960s; police brutality was at the forefront.
+Intertwined, both generations witnessed, and personally experienced the racially charged incidents of the 1960s; police brutality was at the forefront.
 As a young girl, 1968 was a remember-able year, I watched as segregation played out on our family's black-and-white TV.
-As an adult, and a relevant social media platform, I watch those same atrocities play out in 2018.
-I can relate to her struggles.
+As an adult, through relevant social media platforms, I watch those same atrocities play out in 2018.
+The struggles for African Americans are one of the same.